Who is Responsible for Repairing the Utilities Meter Box?

-This is based from an article we wrote for HA Magazine dealing with the commonly debated point of 'who is responsible for repairing the meter box on my property', with further modifications as we've found more information (particularly once we learned that the Gas Act 1996 was actually a piece of New Zealand legislation!).
+This is based from an article we wrote for HA Magazine dealing with the commonly debated point of 'who is responsible for repairing the damaged meter boxes on my property', with further modifications as we've found more information (particularly once we learned that the Gas Act 1996 was actually a piece of New Zealand legislation!).

 Nearly 40 years ago, when we first designed our door and frame units for the electricity boards, it was quite clear cut: the electricity (and gas) boards owned and were responsible for the meter boxes.
 However, when the industry was deregulated, these companies were no longer necessarily the billing company and so they no longer had this responsibility.